RedisInsight/Tutorials/src/ds/hashes.md

 HGET bike:1 price
 ```

-You can update fields in a hash using `HSET` by specifying a subset of its field-value pairs.
+You can update fields in a hash using `HSET` by specifying a subset of its name-value pairs.

 ```redis Update an existing hash
 HSET bike:1 model "Kraken" price 3000